Implement CCPA Compliance in Your Organization

 The CCPA has many specific requirements and rules.
 One of the most important decisions every organization impacted by the CCPA will have to make is how to handle requests by Consumers wishing to exercise their rights under the CCPA.
 It is important to make it easy for Consumers to submit data access requests.
 The CCPA has specific minimum requirements, but nothing stops a Business from making things even easier if possible.

-Additionally, verifying the identity of Consumers will be essential to make sure sensitive information is not shared with the wrong person.
+Additionally, verifying the identity of Consumers is essential to make sure sensitive information is not shared with the wrong person.
 After verifying that the Consumer is who they say they are and that the request is lawful, Businesses must respond to rights requests within 45 days and disclose and deliver the appropriate information and take the necessary action requested by the Consumer.
 Therefore, it is important that processes and procedures be implemented to meet the 45-day deadline for every request.

 Do Not Sell My Personal Information

 Under the CCPA, every Business engaged in activities that constitute a Sale under CCPA must provide a clear and conspicuous “Do Not Sell My Personal Information” link on their website that directs users to a web page enabling them to opt out of the Sale of their Personal Information.
-Businesses will have to update their websites to include this link and ensure it points to a functioning web page that allows Consumers to opt out of the Sale of their information.
+Businesses must update their websites to include this link and ensure it points to a functioning web page that allows Consumers to opt out of the Sale of their information.

-Because Sale is described so broadly in the CCPA, this opt out process must be managed carefully to ensure the Consumer’s Personal Information is not inadvertently shared or used in a way that constitutes a Sale under the CCPA after the Consumer has opted out.
+Because Sale is described so broadly in the CCPA, this opt-out process must be managed carefully to ensure the Consumer’s Personal Information is not inadvertently shared or used in a way that constitutes a Sale under the CCPA after the Consumer has opted out.
 As regulations are provided and the CCPA is interpreted by the Attorney General of California and the courts, there will likely be more clarity on what is and what is not a Sale under the CCPA.
 Meanwhile, it’s important to carefully analyze all of your Businesses’ use cases to ensure you are tracking when Personal Information is Sold so you can honor opt out requests quickly and effectively.

 Protecting Against Data Breaches